2018 Teens’ Top Ten Nominees (PDF)

 “Strange the Dreamer” by Laini Taylor

 Lazlo Strange is an orphan raised by monks, and has dedicated his life to learning.
 His favorite story is of Weep, the lost fairytale city that was literally removed from memory.
-This is the story of his search for the magical city
+This is the story of his quest for the magical city told in lush language with vivid world-building.

 “Turtles All the Way Down” by John Green